LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 Users with this role can only do the following:

-* Create, deploy and manage agent connectors in the Bots Status application
+* Create, deploy and manage agent connectors for the entire organization in the Bots Status application

 ### Business User